kokkos/kokkos-core-wiki/ProgrammingGuide/Compiling.md

 The Trilinos project (see `trilinos.org`) is an effort to develop algorithms and enabling technologies within an object-oriented software framework for the solution of large-scale, complex multiphysics engineering and scientific problems.
 Trilinos is organized into packages.
 Even though Kokkos is a stand-alone software project, Trilinos uses Kokkos extensively.
 Thus, Trilinos' source code includes Kokkos' source code, and builds Kokkos as part of its build process.

 Trilinos' build system uses CMake.
-Thus, in order to build Kokkos as part of Trilinos, you must first install CMake (version `2.8.12` or newer; CMake `3.x` works).
+Thus, in order to build Kokkos as part of Trilinos, you must first install CMake (version `3.10` or newer).
 To enable Kokkos when building Trilinos, set the CMake option `Trilinos_ENABLE_Kokkos`.
 Trilinos' build system lets packages express dependencies on other packages or external libraries.
 If you enable any Trilinos package (e.g., Tpetra) that has a required dependency on Kokkos, Trilinos will enable Kokkos automatically.
 Configuration macros are automatically inferred from Trilinos settings.
 For example, if the CMake option `Trilinos_ENABLE_OpenMP` is `ON`, Trilinos will define the macro `Kokkos_ENABLE_OPENMP`.
 Trilinos' build system will autogenerate the previously mentioned `KokkosCore_config.h` file that contains those macros.

 Trilinos' CMake build system utilizes Kokkos' build system to set compiler flags, compiler options, architectures, etc. CMake variables `CMAKE_CXX_COMPILER`, `CMAKE_C_COMPILER`, and `CMAKE_FORTRAN_COMPILER` are used to specify the compiler.
 To configure Trilinos for various archictures, with Kokkos enabled, the CMake variable `Kokkos_ARCH` should be set to the appropriate architecture as specified in the Table 4.3.